JohnNewman1/GildedRoseNode/README.md

 - Add the new feature
 - Refactor the legacy code to be easier to use and read

-### Installation
+### Installation and use

 1. Fork and clone the repository
 2. Open ``GildedRose.html`` in the browser, It will show calculations for ten days

 ### Approach

 I have taken a interest in design patterns and wanted to implement this kata using the strategy pattern.
 The strategy pattern is implemented by creating different methods depending on a case.
-This case is checked at run time and the correct method is run.
+This case is checked at run time and the correct method is called.
 This allows for easy adaption and much smaller methods.

 I planned to create a different strategy depending on the item name and call this upon the updateItem method being run in the shop class (please see the UML diagram below for further details)

 ### UML Diagram

-This diagram shows how I implemented the strategy pattern

 ![UML](GildedRose.png)